Permafrost/Tundra/SERVICES.md

 ### tundra.list.string:reject

 Filters the given list to not include items where the given condition evaluates to true.

 #### Inputs:

 * `$list` is the list to be filtered.
-* `$condition` is a `tundra.condition:evaluate` compatible
-  conditional statement used to filter the given list.
+* `$condition` is a `tundra.condition:evaluate` compatible conditional statement used to filter the given list.

   List items are represented in the evaluation scope by a variable named `$item`.

   For example, to filter a list to not include items equal to a regular expression pattern, use the following `$condition`:

       %$item% == /\d\d/

-* `$scope` is an optional IData document containing the variables against which `$condition` will be evaluated.
+* `$scope` is an optional `IData` document containing the variables against which `$condition` will be evaluated.
 If not specified, the `$condition` will be evaluated against the pipeline.

 #### Outputs:

-* `$list` is the given list filtered to not include the items where `$condition` evaluated to true.
+* `$list` is the given list filtered to not include the items where `$condition` evaluated to `true`.
+* `$list.length` is the number of items in the returned `$list`.

 ---